500-year-old temple ruins were discovered buried under Chiang Mai’s Buddhist temple Wat Yang Guang.

 Chiang Mai is one of those cities in Thailand where its ancient past is left crumbling alongside modern resorts being built.
 It’s a tangible history often left to its own fate, but still receiving daily reverence and offerings from local patrons.
 At one of these unsung temples in the southern outskirts of Chiang Mai, recent renovations uncovered a previously unknown history buried under its modern structures.

 Chiang Mai is home to hundreds of Buddhist temples.
 In fact, the city has the highest concentration of these wats of anyplace in Thailand.
 And, while many of them are massive tourist draws due to a unique design or their visible history (including dozens in ruins), most are passed by daily by tourists and locals alike.
-Wat Yang Guang is one of the less remarkable temples, despite its history going back nearly 700 years.
+Wat Yang Kuang (sometimes written as Wat Yang Guang) is one of the less remarkable temples, despite its history going back nearly 700 years.

 When I pulled into the parking lot, I was surprised to see the temple grounds literally torn apart and still under construction.
 Considering this important archaeological find occurred in 2017, 2 years prior, I expected to see some completion in terms of preservation of the finds, not a construction debris and building materials strewn about the entire temple grounds.

 The dug-up ruins are those of an ubosot, the primary hall of worship in a Thai Buddhist temple.
 On my first visit, the excavated pit around these ruins was muddied by rains at the time.
 During subsequent visits, it was easier to gain get a closer view at the excavated temple ruins.
 Several layers of worn brick foundations are visible beneath ground level, although they are surrounded by a newly-built concrete foundation in order to build a new ubosot.